Central Ramindra

+Central Ramindra is a shopping center on Ram Intra Road in the Bang Khen District of Bangkok, Thailand.
+It is the second shopping center of Central Pattana.

+It was served by Ram Inthra 3 MRT station since 21 November 2023.

 Overview

 This shopping center has a five floors and is built as a community concept.
 It contains a Central Department Store, retail outlets, restaurants and a six-screen cinema.
 There is a variety of family-oriented activities.